Palais Thurn und Taxis

 The Palais Thurn und Taxis ([paˈleː ˈtuːɐ̯n ʔʊnt ˈtaksɪs]) in Frankfurt, Germany was built from 1731 to 1739 by Robert de Cotte and commissioned by the Imperial Postmaster, Prince Anselm Franz von Thurn und Taxis (1714–1739).

 The building was heavily damaged in World War II and then demolished.
 Today a reconstruction houses some shops.

 History

 In 1748 the castle was the administrative seat of the imperial post office, then operated by the Thurn und Taxis family, and from 1805 to 1813 it was the residence of the Prince Primate and Grand Duke of Frankfurt, Karl Theodor von Dalberg.
-After the restoration of the Free City of Frankfurt, it held the Bundestag of the German Confederation from 1816 to 1866.
+After the restoration of the Free City of Frankfurt, it held the Bundestag of the German Confederation from 1816 to 1848 and from 1851 to 1866.
 The public was excluded from the meetings.
 They were chaired by the Austrian envoy, who would live in the castle when the Bundestag was in session.

 In 1895 Prince Albert I von Thurn und Taxis sold the Palais to the Imperial Post.
 In 1905 the city of Frankfurt took over the palace and used it to house the Museum of Ethnology for the collections of the African explorer Leo Frobenius.